mileweb/docs-content-cdn/docs/recipes/api-acceleration.md

 CDN360 servers need to use it to reach the origin servers.
 The name `api.company.com` can no longer be used because we later will CNAME it to a CDN360 edge hostname to direct client's traffic to the platform to be accelerated.
-* No API server should be running without the protection of TLS encryption.
+* No API service should be running without the protection of TLS encryption.
 You need to upload the certificate for `api.company.com` to the CDN360 platform.
 We recommend the use of [Let's Encrypt] to automatically renew the certificate.
 <p align=center><img src="/docs/resources/images/recipes/api/upload-certificate.png" alt="upload certificate" width="700"></p>